ErnSur/UI-Toolkit-Plus/Packages/com.quickeye.ui-toolkit-plus/Ideas.md

 # Custom UI Builder
 Tabs instead of foldouts in the inspector

+How to inject my logic into the builder?
+- Create menu item "UI Builder Plus"
+  - it uses reflection to open menu builder and cache its reference in a scriptable object
+  - on each assembly reload we inject our elements int this window
+-

 # Source generator
 - for a class with [UxmlHierarchy(string path)] attribute, generate a partial cs class that creates the same UI hierarchy